Treating Headaches with Dentistry

 What is TMJ Dysfunction?

-How Does Dr. Reece Treat TMJ Dysfunction Headaches?
+How Do Dr. Reece and Dr. Jouett Treat TMJ Dysfunction Headaches?

-Because TMJ dysfunction is so common, Dr. Reece screens every patient for the disorder.
-If he finds that you do, indeed, have TMJ dysfunction, he will work with you to structure a treatment plan that may include a combination of non-surgical TMJ therapy solutions to relieve your pain.
-Through the latest advances neuromuscular dentistry, he will determine whether your problem stems from a bad bite.
-If so, Dr. Reece will introduce a two-part treatment system that begins with a convenient oral appliance, called an orthotic, which will allow align your jaw into proper position.
-Next, depending on your situation, Dr. Reece may recommend bite restructuring, either through orthodontia or teeth restorations, like crowns.
+Because TMJ dysfunction is so common, Dr. Reece and Dr. Jouett screen every patient for the disorder.
+If they find that you do, indeed, have TMJ dysfunction, they will work with you to structure a treatment plan that may include a combination of non-surgical TMJ therapy solutions to relieve your pain.
+Through the latest advances neuromuscular dentistry, they will determine whether your problem stems from a bad bite.
+If so, they will introduce a two-part treatment system that begins with a convenient oral appliance, called an orthotic, which will allow align your jaw into proper position.
+Next, depending on your situation, they may recommend bite restructuring, either through orthodontia or teeth restorations, like crowns.

 You Can Be Headache-Free!

-Through years of dedication to continuing studies, Dr. Reece has stayed abreast of changing dental technology and current research on TMJ dysfunction and related headaches.
+Through years of dedication to continuing studies, Dr. Reece and Dr. Jouett have stayed abreast of changing dental technology and current research on TMJ dysfunction and related headaches.
 You deserve relief.
 If headaches or other TMJ dysfunction symptoms keep you from living your life to the fullest.